 Database vs. Database Management Systems(DBMS)

 Often we see many people getting confused with the difference between traditional databases and database management systems(DBMS).
 As a matter of fact, we all have been there where it just didn’t make sense.
-So, we’ll try to distinguish between them in short below.
+So, we’ll try to distinguish between them below.

-A database is software that stores data.
+A database is a software that stores data.
 Examples include MySQL, Microsoft SQL Server, and such, whereas DBMS refers to software that allows users to retrieve these data and manipulate them as per their requirements.

 Best Database Management Systems